theQRL/documentation/docs/API/wallet-api.md

 qrl_walletd
 ```

 this will create the local `~/.qrl/qrl_walletd.pid`  and `~/.qrl/walletd.log` files in the default QRL directory.

-Wallet files will show here as well when created using the `qrl_walletd` API.
+Wallet files will be created here as well when using the `qrl_walletd` API.

 ### Requirements

 - QRL Node software installed on the localhost.
 - Access to a synced node with the walletd running and access to port default wallet daemon port `19010`

 ### Grpc Bash Tools